 Check back this fall for the application form and locations.

-BCTS is a partner in the First Nations Forestry Program, which matches students with sponsoring companies and provides individually structured training.
+BCTS is a partner in the Indigenous Forestry Scholarship Program, which matches students with sponsoring companies and provides individually structured training.
 The result is both employment with the company and recognized or accredited education for the students.